greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/gp_toolkit.html.md

 ## <a id="topic26x"></a>Checking Resource Group Activity and Status

-**Note:** The resource group activity and status views described in this section are valid only when resource group-based resource management is active.
+> **Note** The resource group activity and status views described in this section are valid only when resource group-based resource management is active.

 Resource groups manage transactions to avoid exhausting system CPU and memory resources.
 Every database user is assigned a resource group.
 Greenplum Database evaluates every transaction submitted by a user against the limits configured for the user's resource group before running the transaction.